jjnurminen/hpimon/README.md

 ## Initial configuration

-Run `hpimon.py`.
-On the first run, it will create a new configuration file and abort.
+Run `python hpimon.py` from a command prompt.
+On the first run, the program will create a new configuration file and abort.
 Edit the configuration file (`~/.hpimon.cfg`).
 Edit `SERVER_PATH` so that points to the `neuromag2ft` binary.
-By default, hpimon manages starting and stopping the realtime server by itself.

 ## Running

 hpimon (actually the realtime server) needs to be started before you start acquiring data (before you press 'GO' on the acquisition control panel).
+By default, hpimon manages starting and stopping the realtime server by itself.

 ## Interpreting the output

 The software displays dB values for the signal-to-noise ratio of HPI coils, along with corresponding colors.
-Green means strong signal, yellow means weaker signal (possibly still quite ok), and red means no HPI signal, or signal too weak.
+Green means strong signal, yellow means weaker signal (possibly still ok), and red means no HPI signal, or signal too weak.
 The thresholds and the colors can be adjusted in the configuration file.

-If the SNR of a single coil drops down during the measurement, it is possible that the coil has fallen off.
+If the SNR of a single coil drops down during the measurement, it is possible that the coil has fallen off the subject.
 There is not much that can be done about this, unless you are ready to take the subject out and digitize the coil locations again.
 Usually there is some redundancy, i.e. with five coils you can in principle afford to lose two coils and still be able to track the head.

 If the SNR of all coils suddenly decreases a lot, this may due to: